TanmaySankpal/Web_development/README.md

 # Web_development
-HTML provides the basic structure of sites, which is enhanced and modified by other technologies like CSS and JavaScript.
+•HTML provides the basic structure of sites, which is enhanced and modified by other technologies like CSS and JavaScript.
 CSS is used to control presentation, formatting, and layout.

-JavaScript is used to control the behavior of different elements.
+•JavaScript is used to control the behavior of different elements.